bhaskardey407/Deep-Learning-based-Potato-Leaf-Disease-Prediction-using-XAI/README.md

 - VGG19 Model: 97.35%

 These pre-trained models were fine-tuned on the potato leaf dataset to adapt them to the specific task of disease classification.

+## Visualization
+For visualization of the results, Confusion Matrix, ROC Curve has been used for each model.

 ## Repository Structure
 The repository is structured as follows: